abdullahdickys/zsh-config-stuff/README.md

 # zsh-config-stuff
-with many-many alias stuff that makes you simple life
+with many of alias stuff that makes you simple life

+REQUIRE:
+lolcat, git, zsh, and oh-my-zsh sudo apt install lolcat git zsh